efrecon/regsync/README.md

 # Docker Registry Sync

-This [project] and accompanying Docker [image] are able to selectively synchronise images from a source Docker registry to a destination registry.
+This [project] and associated Docker [image] are able to selectively synchronise images from a source Docker registry to a destination registry.
 Synchronisation is able to restrict to a subset of the existing images at the source, a subset of the tags or their age.
 Images can also be renamed on their way to the destination, so as to be re-rooted under a top project name, for example.

 When copying images, [`sync.sh`](./sync.sh) will use the local Docker storage to pull, re-tag and push.
 Images that did not already exist at the local daemon